robinsonraju/robinsonraju.github.io/_posts/books/2016-10-16-FunctionalThinking.md

 * Example 1-5.
 Scala version of firstIndexOfAny()
 * Example 1-6.
 Returning a lazy list of matches

+**_Excercise to self_**

+1. Write a program in Java 8 or Clojure which takens in a String of words separated by space ("a quick brown fox") and returns a map of word frequencies.
+2. Write a program in Java 8 or Clojure that mimics 'indexOfAny() from Apache Commons StringUtils'.
+This method accepts a String and an array and returns the index of the first occurrence in the String of any of the characters in the array.

 ### Chapter 2 : Shift
 > "Once garbage collection became mainstream, it simultaneously eliminated entire categories of hard-to-debug problems and allowed the runtime to manage a process that is complex and error-prone for developers.
 Functional programming aims to do the same thing for the algorithms you write, allowing you to work at a higher level of abstraction while freeing the runtime to perform sophisticated optimizations.""